langmellowe History, Family Crest & Coats of Arms

 Migration of the langmellowe family to Ireland

 Some of the langmellowe family moved to Ireland, but this topic is not covered in this excerpt.

 Another 96 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the langmellowe family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
-Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled. langmellowes were some of the first of the immigrants to arrive in North America: William Longfellow arrived in New England
+Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled. langmellowes were some of the first of the immigrants to arrive in North America: William Longfellow arrived in New England in 1630.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)